 In order to assess the social relevance of a stimulus, integration of environmental cues and internal state must occur within the CNS [8,70,71] and the social behavior network (SBN) represents a suite of nuclei which coordinate the production of an appropriate behavioral response to such cues [5,6].
 The teleost AT and vT are thought to be homologous to the mammalian and avian ventromedial hypothalamus (VMH) and anterior hypothalamus (AH), respectively [6,7,72] which are designated nodes in the SBN.
 Recently, Maruska and colleagues [71] showed that levels of IEG transcripts (both cfos and egr-1) were elevated in AT and vT of African cichlid (Astatotilapia burtoni) males during social ascension from a subordinate to a dominant phenotype.
 In that study social ascension was triggered by the removal of an established dominant male from the environment, and the increase in IEG transcripts in AT and vT (as well as every other node of the SBN) was attributed to the perception of a social opportunity [71].
-2012).
 As midshipman are nocturnal, we tested type I males at night when they typically court females [10] and we manipulated only their acoustic environment (playback of mate calls vs. ambient noise) during our experiments.
 Hearing another male’s advertisement call may be a cue that causes activation of the AT within the neural circuit(s) responsive to a social opportunity in the context of courtship and reproduction.

 While type I males build and defend nests, their mate call is not typically displayed during direct agonistic encounters [14].
-(Brantley and Bass, 1992Alternatively, hearing another male’s mate call within a competitive social context could be perceived as agonistic encounter or challenge and cause a neural response pattern associated with territoriality or competition.
+Alternatively, hearing another male’s mate call within a competitive social context could be perceived as agonistic encounter or challenge and cause a neural response pattern associated with territoriality or competition.
 In mammals, cFos responses within the VMH have implicated this nucleus in neural circuits dedicated to both agonistic and mating behavior [73].
 In a territorial estrildid finch, the violet eared waxbill (Uraeginthus granatinus), increased cFos-ir (as well as EGR-1-ir) neurons are found in the VMH and AH after exposure to a male conspecific [74].
 In breeding condition, male European starlings (Sturnus vulgaris) behave territorially when in possession of a nest box from which to vocally court females, and have a higher baseline level of cFos-ir neurons in VMH and AH than do males without nest boxes [75].
 Interestingly, the number cFos-ir neurons in VMH and AH had a significant positive relationship with total number of songs produced by breeding condition males regardless of whether or not they possessed a nest box [75].
 The ability to perceive social acoustic stimuli is thought to be adaptive only if it facilities an appropriate behavioral response [7].
 Previously, it has been demonstrated that “challenging” male Gulf toadfish with a playback of conspecific mate calls changes their internal physiological state (increases levels of circulating 11-ketotestosterone and cortisol), and causes an increase in both the rate and duration of a vocal response [23].
-While our results suggest AT may play an important role for integrating the natural social acoustic environment with a subsequent vocal response [8,23](Goodson & Bass, 2002; Remage-Healey and Bass 2005), future studies will be needed to more completely test this hypothesis.
+While our results suggest AT may play an important role for integrating the natural social acoustic environment with a subsequent vocal response [8,23], future studies will be needed to more completely test this hypothesis.

 cFos-ir response in TH-ir neurons in the TPp and LC